Embracing Lent: A Guide to Spiritual Renewal

 Lent is the season of the Christian church year from Ash Wednesday to Easter.
 It is preceded by Fat Tuesday, better known as Mardi Gras.

-To observe Lent some people commit to fasting from certain foods or drinks or giving up certain pleasurable activities or habits during the 40 days before Easter.
+During Lent, some people commit to fasting (refraining) from certain foods or drinks or giving up certain pleasurable activities or habits during the 40 days before Easter.

 Some people choose to do something, like performing a service to others, doing a meditative or spiritual activity, or some repetitive action to remind them of the season.